Sanchez042004/Heart-Diabetes-ML/README.md

 ## Tools & Environment

-We employed the following tools and environment for our machine learning project:
+I employed the following tools and environment for our machine learning project:

 - **Programming Language:** Python